 Say Goodbye to Stains!

 While displeasing to the eye, swimming pool stains are nothing to panic about.
-Once you conquer the algae, iron, or copper buildup, you’ll be free to swim to your heart’s content.
+Once you conquer the buildup, you’ll be free to swim to your heart’s content.
+And with my guide, you can remove various stains efficiently.

 As long as you check your pool’s pH levels frequently, adopt a regular maintenance routine, and invest in preventative pool treatment, you’ll be rid of stains for good!